 - The course equips you with the skills and knowledge you need for excellent career prospects in fields ranging from teaching, journalism and publishing to acting and arts administration.

 - Our teaching team is made up of experts who are passionate about the subject and dedicated to your success: in the latest National Student Survey, 95% of students praised our staff for the quality of their teaching.

-- There is the opportunity to broaden your experience with work-based learning projects, study visits to cultural and heritage institutions, and an inspirational programme of guest speakers.
+- There is the opportunity to broaden your experience with work-based learning projects, study visits to cultural and heritage institutions, as well as lectures and seminars conducted by of guest speakers

 - Our assessment strategy is designed to produce confident, articulate and independent graduates.
 As well as essays, you will be assessed on your participation in seminars and your ability to lead them.
 We also place great emphasis on developing your research skills, with conference papers and independent projects forming a key part of stages two and three.